Yes, America's Anchorman is away and this is your undocumented anchorman Mark Stein.

 That's your government in action, folks.

-The fiscal cliff deal, under which it the United States government can't enact a recommendation of its own State Department within nine years, within nine years.
+That's what you're getting more of under the fiscal cliff deal, the fiscal cliff deal, under which the United States government can't enact a recommendation of its own State Department within nine years.

-They discovered this was going on in Benghazi, 3 40 p.m.
-Eastern time, 9 40 in Benghazi.
+They discovered this was going on in Benghazi, 3.40 p.m.
+Eastern Time, 9.40 in Benghazi.

-They didn't have one in uh Benghazi comes under AFRICOM in in terms of uh the uh divided commands of the US military.
+Benghazi comes under AFRICOM in terms of the divided commands of the U.S. military.

-There is none in Africa on.
+There is none in AFRICOM.

 They've started one now since this.

-Uh but they had one in Eastern Europe, right?
+But they had one in Eastern Europe, right?

 Don't you find that?

-It's just all over it's all over the map.
+It's all over the map.

 It's happening all the time.